biblius/SvelTV/README.md

 - mathiasfrohlich.Kotlin (For Android)
 - ms-dotnettools.csharp (For Tizen)

+## Building the app

+To build the Svelte application, run `npm run build`.

+To run the application in development mode within your browser, run `npm run dev`.

+Developer notes:

+- Due to most TVs using near-obsolete browsers, we've set our minimum development target to Chrome 38.
+JavaScript will be polyfilled according to the `targets` option in `vite.config.ts`.
+As for CSS, we have to be careful not to use unsupported features.
+A good resource to check css/js feature sets is [Can I Use](https://caniuse.com/).

 ## Setting up the Android Environment

 For Android TV (and FireOS, GoogleTV, Android Mobile/Tablet) development, the process of setting up the development environment is the same as setting up the environment to develop Mobile/Tablet Android applications.